smertin123/Directory-Content-Generator/README.md

 # Directory Content Generator

 Are you tired of waiting on Windows search function to find files in subdirectories?

-I originally created this script so I had a quick reference for my 3D model STLs, but then modified it so it can be used for any directory on your Windows machine.
-It creates an XLSX file containing information about the files in the specified directory.
+I created this script so I had a quick reference for my 3D model STLs, then modified it to be a generic file info scraper.
+It creates an XLSX file containing information about all the files in the specified directory and subdirectories.

 ## Usage